2 Day 1 Night Great Ocean Road and Grampians Melbourne to Melbourne

 Easy – Most people will not find the walks on this tour challenging

 6 to 10 bed dorms at either Ned’s Beds or YHA Halls Gap

-You can upgrade to a private room in a hostel or motel by choosing this option when booking.
+You can upgrade to a private room with ensuite when booking.

 Ensuite accommodation is at Grampians Motel.